-There are Breya, Etherium Sculptor decks that play Weathered Wayfarer.
+There are Breya, Etherium Shaper decks that play Weathered Wayfarer.
 She's one of the top commanders in the 1v1 Commander leagues right now.
 The Wayfarer is good in a lot of 1v1 Commander decks, actually.
 Obviously, the value is high in multiplayer EDH, as well.
 But it seems that the 1v1 Commander demand is driving the price online.
-If Wizards adopts 1v1 Commander as a sanctioned competitive format in paper Magic (who knows it could happen!) then Weathered Wayfarer’s price would probably spike.
+If Wizards adopts 1v1 Commander as a sanctioned competitive format in paper Magic (who knows, it could happen!) then Weathered Wayfarer’s price would probably spike.

 Potential Price Spike and Reprint Risks